Nursing Home Neglect

 A person may have a limited ability to make appropriate decisions related to nutritional needs, have difficulty chewing or swallowing, or lack the ability to feed his or herself.
 When this occurs, the resident requires assistance from a caregiver and dietician to ensure he or she is getting proper nutrition.
 Proper nutrition is important in maintaining a person’s physical and mental health.

-Long term care facilities are required under Federal Regulation §483.35 Dietary Services, to “provide each resident with a nourishing, palatable, well-balanced diet that meets the daily nutritional and special dietary needs of each resident.”
+Long term care facilities are required under Federal Regulation §483.35 Dietary Services, to ““provide each resident with a nourishing, palatable, well-balanced diet that meets his or her daily nutritional and special dietary needs , taking into consideration the preferences of each resident.”
 In addition, the facility is also required to provide residents with assistance in eating, special eating utensils and adaptive equipment in order to best meet their needs.

 Some warning signs that a person is not receiving proper food and nutrition may include unusual and unplanned weight loss, dehydration, falls, pressure ulcers, sudden change in mental status, and uncontrolled diabetes.